 In the news again?
 We aren't surprised!
-Our favorite small towns, Franklin, Leipers Fork, and Arrington, were the focus of a recent Southern Living Magazine article, 'Franklin, Tennessee, Is a Magical Fall Destination.'
+Our favorite small towns in Williamson County, Franklin, Leipers Fork, and Arrington, were the focus of a recent Southern Living Magazine article, 'Franklin, Tennessee, Is a Magical Fall Destination.'
 The Best of the Best

 Throughout the article, we are reminded of the magic of Franklin and all the kind words it has received from locals and visitors alike.
 The name ‘Franklin’ is usually embellished with flattering descriptors such as "the prettiest," "most charming," "friendliest," "most romantic," as well as a "Southern dream town" and the "nicest place in the South."
 As mentioned by Southern Living, Franklin may be small in comparison to its northern neighbor, Nashville, but that hasn’t stopped this flourishing city from being named one of the fastest-growing cities in America from 2010 to 2019 by the U.S. Census Bureau.